Last updated on April 26, 2025

 Myrkul, Lord of Bones offers a commander interested in doing much more than just sacrificing creatures.
 Bringing them back as non-creature enchantments lets you leverage lots of powerful abilities.
 For example, it goes infinite with Devoted Druid, which is a totally unique feature.
 It also works well with creatures that have static effects like Platinum Angel and Elesh Norn, Grand Cenobite that are incredibly impactful but more vulnerable on a creature than an enchantment.
 Throw in some token synergies like Second Harvest and Anointed Procession, and you’ve got a brew.

-Yes, Grist, the Hunger Tide can be your commander, because it’s a 1/1 insect while in the command zone.
+Yes, Grist, the Hunger Tide can be your commander, because this multicolor planeswalker is a 1/1 insect while in the command zone.
 This is just an incredibly busted card.
 Sacrificing a measly 1/1 to kill any creature or planeswalker is fantastic removal.
 Should it die, you can Reanimate Grist with most reanimation effects.
 If you lean into the insect typal theme, Grist can make a ton of sacrifice fodder each turn and acts as a win condition with cards like Hermit Druid.

 Before he was the Father of Machines, Yawgmoth was a simple man.
 Yawgmoth, Thran Physician is a sacrifice outlet with board control and card draw.
-Proliferate effects make it easy to exploit its counters, and it functions as a discard out.
+Proliferate effects make it easy to exploit its counters, and it functions as a discard outlet.
 If you can stack a few Blood Artist effects to gain life as you sacrifice creatures, you can use it as a combo piece.
+This black cleric is one of the best mono-black commanders in the game.

 #10.
 Ghave, Guru of Spores